kaladkaren/project-speak/README.md

 {
 	"data" : {},
 	"meta" : {
-		"message": "Station not yet assigned.
+		"message": "A station has yet to be assigned to your Device ID.
 Please contact your administrator for more details.", "status": 403,
 		"code": "forbidden"
 	}